-Over the last 4-5 years the term derivatives has been firmly embedded in todays lexicon.
+Following the 2009 financial crisis, the term derivatives has been firmly embedded in todays lexicon.

 With the failure of Bear Stearns in 2008, and subsequent bailout of multiple other too big too fail banks, the term “derivative” was popping up everywhere.
-Then recently we have JP Morgan’s $7 billion trading loss on credit derivatives in the news.
+Then in 2012 we had JP Morgan’s $7 billion trading loss on credit derivatives in the news.

 Today we’ll try to unearth why Warren Buffet termed them “financial weapons of mass destruction” and cover…